A hero to break your heart

 A Long Long Way is a portrait of Willie Dunne as he comes of age and a wrenching evocation of experience on the battlefields of World War I. It is a reminder, too, of the desperate heroism of men who get up and keep moving while among them others fall, horribly wounded.

-The relationship between Willie and his father is a touching thread through A Long Long Way.
 Raised by his towering policeman father after his mother dies giving birth to his youngest sister, Dolly, Willie is disappointed at never growing tall - he remains stuck around the height of his father's shoulder and, thus denied the possibility of becoming a policeman, turns instead to building which becomes a quiet joy to him before the war intervenes.

 His first real secret from his father is his infatuation with Gretta Lawlor whose father had been injured when Willie's father's colleagues tried to douse dissent and, in the process, killed four men.
 Lawlor's brief reference to this, a business previously unknown to the young man, "sat up in Willie's head like a rat and made a nest for itself there".